It's Rush Limbaugh, the EIB network, having more fun than a human being should be allowed to have.

 We know that the regime was going to turn NASA itself over to Muslim outreach.

-We know that the regime owns an automobile manufacturing plant manufacturing an electric car call a vault, marketed by Chevrolet.
+We know that the regime owns an automobile manufacturing plant manufacturing an electric car called a Volt, marketed by Chevrolet.

 The regime owns all of this.

-So two satellites, two years apart, to the day, same kind of rocket, Kerplunk, Pacific Ocean.
+So, two satellites, two years apart, to the days, same kind of rocket, Kerplunk, Pacific Ocean.

 Why waste this money that could have gone to the poor and to women and minorities?